superwhoopy/python-darkslide/README.rst

 --------

 -  ``watchdog`` for watching/auto-regeneration with the ``-w`` flag
--  `PrinceXML <http://www.princexml.com/>`__ for PDF export

 Installation
 ============

-Install the latest stable version of Landslide with a python package manager like ``pip``:
+Install the latest stable version of Darkslide with a python package manager like ``pip``:

 ::

-    $ pip install landslide
+    $ pip install darkslide

 If you want to stay on the edge: